Summary: Home Screen of app, which allows you to report your symptoms, check the status of your circle, and get daily personalized tips.

 Our contact tracing module follows guidelines of Decentralized Pan-European Privacy-Preserving Proximity Tracing (PEPP-PT), which is an international collaboration of top European universities and research institutes to ensure safety and privacy of individuals.

-What we have done during the weekend
+What we have done during the summer.

 We have consolidated the idea and validated it with a customer survey.
 We then developed a new interface for website and changed the python backend to make it compatible with the WeCare app.
 We have also designed the app prototype and all main functionalities: